HegemanLab/galaxy-tardis/README.md

 #### Statically linked `cvs` binary

-The `support/cvs-static` binary was compiled and statically linked as described at [https://github.com/eschen42/alpine-cbuilder#cvs-executable-independent-of-glibc](https://github.com/eschen42/alpine-cbuilder#cvs-executable-independent-of-glibc)
+The `support/cvs-static` binary, version 1.12.13, was compiled and statically linked as described at [https://github.com/eschen42/cvs-static#how-to-build-a-statically-linked-cvs-binary](https://github.com/eschen42/cvs-static#how-to-build-a-statically-linked-cvs-binary)

 ### Busybox

 This Docker image is based on Alpine linux, which uses the `musl` C library rather than `glibc`.
 Busybox provides diverse functionality, especially useful inside a very minimal Docker container.
 However, I don't want to have track one `musl` busybox and another `glibc` busybox, so I replaced the Alpine busybox in the image with a statically linked busybox, built as described at [https://github.com/eschen42/alpine-cbuilder#statically-linked-busybox](https://github.com/eschen42/alpine-cbuilder#statically-linked-busybox).

-### Docker client
+### Docker clients

 The `support/docker-usernetes` binary is a statically linked binary that was extracted from:
 [https://github.com/rootless-containers/usernetes/releases/tag/v20190511.1](https://github.com/rootless-containers/usernetes/releases/tag/v20190511.1)